-(B) In consultation with the Department of Health and other relevant entities, issue rules to determine eligibility for reimbursement by Medicaid, the DC HealthCare Alliance, and the Immigrant Children’s Program.
+“(B) In consultation with the Department of Health and other relevant entities, issue rules to determine eligibility for reimbursement by Medicaid, the DC HealthCare Alliance, and the Immigrant Children’s Program.”.

 Sec.
 5045.
-Coverage of transportation costs.
+DC HealthCare Alliance coverage of transportation costs for maternal health appointments.

-By October 1, 2021, health insurance coverage through the DC HealthCare Alliance shall cover and reimburse transportation costs for travel to and from nonemergency prenatal and postpartum health care appointments.
+(a) By October 1, 2021, health insurance coverage through the DC HealthCare Alliance shall include transportation costs for travel to and from non-emergency prenatal and postpartum health care appointments.

+(b) For purposes of this section, the term “transportation costs” means expenses incurred for non-emergency medical transportation, including public transportation or a public or private vehicle-for-hire service regulated by the Department of For-Hire Vehicles, but not including the cost of travel by private vehicle or parking fees.

+Sec.
+5044.
+Applicability.

+Section 5042(d) shall apply as of October 1, 2022.

 SUBTITLE F. HOWARD UNIVERSITY HOSPITAL CENTERS OF EXCELLENCE